 Code 10121: do not resubmit

-Error 10121 — Duplicate communication is the only first-moment code that does not require resubmission.
+Error 10121 (Duplicate communication) is the only first-moment code that does not require resubmission.
 It means the Ministry already has that communication.
-Resubmitting the same form will generate another 10121 in a loop.
+Resubmit the same form and you’ll get another 10121, in a loop.

-The correct action is to check the status of the original submission to find out whether the guests were registered.
+The right move is to check the status of the original submission to find out whether the guests were registered.

 How to tell which moment the problem is at